rancher/dashboard/docusaurus/docs/extensions/api/concepts.md

 ## Overview on routing structure for a cluster-level Extension product

-The previous chapter covers the basics on routing, which such be more than enough to get you started, but if you are looking for detailed information on routing for a cluster-level product, check this page about [cluster-level product routing](./nav/routing.md#routes-definition-for-an-extension-as-a-cluster-level-product).
+The previous chapter covers the basics on routing, which should be more than enough to get you started, but if you are looking for detailed information on routing for a cluster-level product, check this page about [cluster-level product routing](./nav/routing.md#routes-definition-for-an-extension-as-a-cluster-level-product).